Early intervention can address issues quickly, leading to better outcomes for students.

 - Part-time enrolled

 But these only look at the high-level picture and not at the individual work that each student is doing in a course.
-Mature and returning students comprise a large portion of the online learning enrolment, which means that more attention is required to look beyond the overall data and into their level of course engagement, starting from day one of the course.
-And this is where a VLE with predictive analytics becomes a key component for analysing data, on a daily basis.
+Mature and returning students comprise a large portion of the online learning enrollment, which means that more attention is required to look beyond the overall data and into their level of course engagement, starting from day one of the course.
+And this is where an LMS with predictive analytics becomes a key component for analysing data, on a daily basis.

 Making big data sets actionable for educators

-Educators and advisers can analyse student engagement in order to notice trends that can be quickly acted upon.
-Using an VLE, they can make automatic changes to a student’s course based on data analysis, which in turn can be used to personalise learning in a more efficient and reliable way.
+Educators and advisors can analyse student engagement in order to notice trends that can be quickly actioned upon.
+Using an LMS, they can make automatic changes to a student’s course based on data analysis, which in turn can be used to personalise learning in a more efficient and reliable way.
 Using class progress tools, educators can link directly to automated emails, triggered by pre-determined behaviours, or grade thresholds.
 These personalised emails can provide feedback and access to resources that students may find relevant and useful in their studies.
-But this early intervention also lets students know that they have the support of their educators and advisers, ensuring that they don’t feel disconnected from the institution.
+But this early intervention also lets students know that they have the support of their educators and advisors, ensuring that they don’t feel disconnected from the institution.